voicerepublic/vr-streambox/README.md

 with pauses of n seconds, where n is given by `report_interval` during registering.

-* report details for depend on the device, but the output of a box can comfortable be observed in the back office.
+* report details depend on the device, but the output of a box can comfortably be observed in the back office.
 * should/could include:
   * load
   * temperature